KyleReto/semanticsearch/README.md

 ## To run this repo

+You'll first need to set up AWS Bedrock and request permission to use Cohere's Muiltilingual Embedding model through it.
+After that:

 1. Run `npm install` in this directory

 2. Copy `src/.env_template` to a new file, `src/.env`.
 You don't need to change any values in it.